About Target CPA bidding

 Before you begin

-If you don’t yet know what type of automated bid strategy is right for you, read About automated bidding first.
+If you don’t yet know what type of automated bid strategy is right for you, read about automated bidding.

 Before you can set up a Target CPA bid strategy, you’ll need to set up conversion tracking.